StrideNotStrike/CVIII/README.en.md

  | \*       | Revise the options: For videos centered on AI, add an asterisk before the core content level (e.g. Level \*1). | — |

 ## Note
-When publishing online content, creators may, based on the actual extent of AI assistance used in production, clearly label the Content and Visualization Index with Intelligence Involved (CVIII) with these standards by using the phrase “CVIII: `{Level}`”,“`{CVIII-AB}`” or “`CV-AB`”.
+When publishing online content, creators may, based on the actual extent of AI assistance used in production, clearly label the Content and Visualization Index with Intelligence Involved (CVIII) with these standards by using the phrase “CVIII: `{Level}`”,“`CVIII-{AB}`” or “`CV-{AB}`”.
 Besides, creators can also display the corresponding level sticker, so that viewers can better understand the video's production process.

 If your project includes a `README.md`, you can use the following badge to showcase your project's CVIII level.